dyve-agency/i19/README.md

 - [ ] Implement a function that helps you figure out if a translation key is already being used, where, and what does it translates into
 - [ ] RSpec integration so you can write a test that fails when translations are missing
 - [ ] GUI for translating
+- [ ] Make it easy to find the place of the "default"
+- [ ] Make it easy to find translations without "default"

 ## Wish list:
 ### Add support for simple form